DarrenJParker/fasta_tools/README.md

 # fasta_tools

+If you use any of the scripts in this repositoy please cite it as follows:

+Parker, D. J. (2016). fasta_tools.
+Zenodo. https://zenodo.org/record/59775

 NOTE: help messages can be displayed for all scripts by running them without any arguments provided (i.e. python [name of script]).
 All scripts written in python3.4 or higher.